TheAssemblyArmada/Thyme-Wiki/Compiling-Thyme.md

 * cd to the cloned source directory. ```cd thyme```

+* If you have freshly cloned the repository, run ```git submodule update --init --recursive``` to fetch the submodules the project uses.

 * Make a build directory. ```mkdir build```

 * cd to the new directory. ```cd build```